olimorris/hledger-forecast/README.md

 > **Warning**: This is still in the early stages of development and the API is likely to change

-Uses a YAML file to generate monthly, quarterly, yearly and one-off transactions for better forecasting in [Hledger](https://github.com/simonmichael/hledger).
+Uses a YAML file to generate monthly, quarterly, half-yearly, yearly and one-off transactions for better forecasting in [Hledger](https://github.com/simonmichael/hledger).

 See the [rationale](#brain-rationale) section for why this gem may be useful to you.